opentensor/bittensor/neurons/text/prompting/miners/BTLM/README.md

-## Cerebras Miner
+## Bittensor LM  (BTLM) Miner
+Bittensor LM 1.3B Language Model
-Cerebras 13B Language Model Serving with BitTensor This code is for running a language model powered by Cerebrus through the BitTensor framework.
+This code is for running the very small Bittenso Language Model created by Cerebras.

 # Example Usage
 ```